 Atlanta's Top Suburb Beats the National Median by Nearly Four Points

 Union City (30291)'s yield of 8.9% sits well above the national median of 5.3% and the Georgia state median of 5.2%.
-That is the headline most yield-focused investors care about: Atlanta's best long-term rental postcodes genuinely outperform the national benchmark on income.
-The city median of 4.7% sits closer to the national average, which is why selecting the right suburb matters so much.
-An investor who buys the Fulton County median earns roughly national returns; an investor who buys the top-yielding postcode earns substantially more.
+That is the headline most yield-focused investors care about: Atlanta's best long-term rental ZIP codes genuinely outperform the national benchmark on income.
+The city median of 4.4% sits closer to the national average, which is why selecting the right suburb matters so much.
+An investor who buys the Fulton County median earns roughly national returns; an investor who buys the top-yielding ZIP code earns substantially more.
 For regulatory context, Georgia has no statewide short-term rental ban, but local municipalities may regulate through zoning and licensing, a hotel/motel tax applies, and Atlanta and Savannah have permit requirements.
 This matters because the short-term rental yields shown above assume legally compliant operation.

 These are city and county medians based on 3-bed house data across 38 postcodes.
-Individual suburbs diverge significantly, and within each postcode the numbers shift again by property type and bedroom count.
+Individual suburbs differ, and within each postcode the numbers shift again by property type and bedroom count.
 The dashboard shows suburb-level data for every bedroom count and property type, plus the cost breakdown that turns gross yield into net yield.
 You can explore rental data in the dashboard or review the market score methodology and data sources to understand how these figures are built.
-For comparable analysis in other markets, covers a similar question elsewhere, and goes deeper on cost assumptions.

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.